RahulSDeshpande/tyriar.github.io/_posts/2014-02-24-a-gentle-introduction-to-git.md

 No you don't, there are a [range of GUIs available][2] on the official Git site.
 I actually recommend you start somewhere like GitHub and use a graphical client first to get yourself familiar with all the lingo.
 I personally started out with [GitHub for Windows][6].

 Once you're a little more confident have a shot at using the command line if you want more control and a deeper understanding of the system.

+## Final words

+This article is just the tip of the iceberg.
+Git is an incredibly powerful source control system, the enormous rise in usage over the last few years can likely be attributed to the development community realising that.